SungInCho/Image-Style-Transfer/lib/README.md

-# Image Stye Transfer
+# Project: Image Stye Transfer

-### Doc folder
+### Code lib Folder

-The doc directory contains the report or presentation files.
-It can have subfolders.
+The lib directory contains various files with function definitions (but only function definitions - no code that actually runs).